 The process of inspecting gas detection devices, calibrating them and bump testing is time-consuming and complex.
-By adding smart technologies, you can automate the compliance process and free up time to focus on higher-level objectives.
+By adding connected technologies, you can automate the compliance process and free up time to focus on higher-level objectives.
 Put all information about your gas detectors in one spot in the cloud.
 Doing so helps you get a broad look at gas detector compliance data.

 The goal is to prevent every incident but to get there, you want access to data analytics.
 Connecting to gas detectors for real-time incident reporting and increased worksite visibility helps you follow up and thoroughly document any problem.
-Use a comprehensive field device manager for current detector readings and alarm notifications to take action quickly.
+Use a comprehensive field device manager for current detector readings and alarm notifications to act quickly.

-Connected worker safety means figuring out how technologies, like connected gas detectors, can protect teams and safely boost productivity rates.
+Connected worker safety means figuring out how technologies, like connected gas detectors, can help protect teams and safely boost productivity rates.
 Develop insights into worker safety by reviewing how and when devices are used.
 Use this information to identify training opportunities.